 Many people abused as children feel afraid to tell someone about the situation.
 This may stem from shame or confusion.
 It could also occur if the abuser is a parent or trusted adult.
 That’s why it can be so important to remain aware and alert for signs of child abuse in anyone under your care.

 Common red flags of physical abuse, sexual abuse, emotional abuse, and neglect may include:

 - Unexplained injuries

 - Sexual behavior or knowledge that is inappropriate for their age

 - Low attendance in school

 - Poor hygiene

 You may also notice disturbing behavior from the children’s parents when they are around.
-This can include verbal abuse, a lack of concern for their children’s wellbeing, and severe physical abuse.
-While child health experts condemn the use of any kind of violence, some people still enforce corporal punishment to discipline their children.
-Even if the punishment is done to discipline the child, it could still be considered abuse.
+This can include verbal abuse, a lack of concern for their children’s well-being, and even physical abuse.
+While child health experts generally condemn the use of any kind of violence, some people still use corporal punishment to discipline their children.

 Types Of Child Abuse